sarahj4077/sarahj4077/README.md

 - 👋 Hi, I’m @sarahj4077
 - 👀 I’m interested in ...
 Everything!
 I love to learn new things
 - 🌱 I’m currently learning ...
-Data Analysis, Python
+Data Analysis, Python, AWS, Linuc, R
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... sarahbojorquez1107 at gmail.com